PeterBortas/arduino-prom-dump/README.md

-Dump old PROMs with an Arduino Uno
+Dump old PROMs with an Arduino Uno or Mega2560